studio-thgie/ma-design.thgie.ch/journal/Review Semesters III and IV.md

 I settled on voice assistants, like Amazon's Echo or Google's Nest, as study case.
 It is a disruptive technology, which just recently established itself for good.
 It hasn't been studied thoroughly already, bringing with it many research gaps to be filled as well as potentials to be looted.
 The aspect of speaking with it also brings added benefits if going the path of animism.

 ## What's been done
-With this in mind I carved the [[Researchplan 2020|following research plan]], built up in three consecutive phases.
+With this in mind I carved the [following research plan](journal/Researchplan%202020.md), built up in three consecutive phases.

 *Phase 1*
 - Fieldwork: Interviews with user as well as observatory participation, user journeys, capturing online voices through product reviews and forum discussions as well as collect image material related to customizing voice assistants as well as advertisement